madebits/madebits.github.io/blog/2014/2014-03-22-Versioning-Home-Configuration-Files-with-Git-and-DropBox.md

 ##Creating the Repository

 There is more than one [way](https://www.digitalocean.com/community/articles/how-to-use-git-to-manage-your-user-configuration-files-on-a-linux-vps) to set up a git repository for the home folder.
-I do not like to use symbolic links, so I decided to have the git repository in my DropBox folder, but move the repository working tree root to my home holder one.
+I do not like to use symbolic links, so I decided to have the git repository in my DropBox folder, but move the repository working tree root to my home folder.
 ```
 mkdir -p ~/DropBox/git/home
 cd ~/DropBox/git/home